Who Do You Think You Are?

 But it wasn't enough.

-A prior life was behind me, but I had yet to reinvent myself, and familiar sirens were beginning to wail:
+That prior life was behind me… and I had yet to reinvent myself.
+Familiar sirens were beginning to wail:

 Who do you think you are?